17 Leaving Bon Abbi

 Was it more than a coincidence how often the city of Mercil surfaced?
 He was born in Mercil.
 His father met Brother Sammil in the same city’s library.
 That was where he told Brother Sammil of his vision.

 Theo poured over the documents in the Mercil library before leaving for Bon Abbi.
 But he found nothing unusual, other than Mercil was the oldest city on record.
 Tapping his chest with his folded hands, he thought, “Maybe it’s not about the city but who came from Mercil.”

 Eva Marie allowed him to use Lord Rando’s study, so he left his documents on the table.
 Everything he had written down was already known.
 He blew out the candles, ready to walk out.

 Holding the door handle, Theo felt something beckoning him back towards the table.
 The study was dark.
 He shuffled back to the table with his hand in front of him.
 Once he found the edge, he placed his hands on top of the table.

 Theo felt his heart beating through his fingertips.
 His eyes glazed over, and the darkness gave way to light.
 It was as if the fireplace he knew was in front of him didn’t exist anymore.
 He tried to look around, but he fixed his eyes on bound books resting on poles.

-The room returned to its darkness.
-Bu, Theo’s vision wasn’t over.
+The room returned to its former darkness, but Theo’s vision wasn’t over.
 He heard a familiar voice to his right.
-It was Leena.
-Running through the memorial trees.
-He could see Northport, and the docks were on fire.
+It was Leena, running through the memorial trees.
+He could see Northport, the docks, and nearby buildings, all on fire.